Murten Panorama Digital Twin Scanning Project - "the making of"

 Capture One user interface

 Each photograph is 14204 x 10652 pixels, the iiq files typically occupy 200MB on disk.
-Two sample photographs at full resolution are provided below.
+Sample photographs at full resolution are provided below.

 Murten panorama sample photograph